 4. Use Cases of Chatbots in Healthcare

 To develop a chatbot that engages and provides solutions to users, chatbot developers need to determine what types of chatbots in healthcare would most effectively achieve these goals.
-Therefore, two things that the chatbot developer needs to consider are the intent of the user and the best help the user needs; then, we can design the right chatbot to address these healthcare chatbot use cases.
+Whether designing an AI medical chatbot for patient support or a simple FAQ bot, two things that the chatbot developer needs to consider are the intent of the user and the best help the user needs; then, we can design the right chatbot to address these healthcare chatbot use cases.

 There are three primary use cases for the utilization of chatbot technology in healthcare – informative, conversational, and prescriptive.
 These chatbots vary in their conversational style, the depth of communication, and the type of solutions they provide.